DBraun/ChucKDesigner/README.md

 In TouchDesigner, we can execute the Python code `op('chuckaudio1').set_float("freq", 880.)`
-This will set the global float variable named "freq" to 880.
+This will set the global float variable named `freq` to 880.
 The code has been written to update the sine oscillator's frequency every 10 milliseconds, so you will immediately hear a change in the frequency.
 Note that the code below would **not** have led to a change in sound.

 ```chuck
 SinOsc s => dac;